wrcarpenter/Z-Spread/README.md

 ```math
 P = \sum_{i=1}^{n-1}\frac{\frac{C}{\Delta}*F}{(1+\frac{r_i}{\Delta})^{i}} +  \frac{F + \frac{C}{\Delta}*F}{(1+\frac{r_n}{\Delta})^{n}}
 ```
 This equation is quintessential example of discounted cashflow pricing, which is the foundation for the bond market and illustrates the concept of 'present value.'
+Diving into the cashflows first, one can see thatin each period before the bond matures at time $n$ a bond holder would receive an intermediate interest payment.